shsagir/play-area-sync/docs/git-deployment.md

 ### Code revision file

-There is a hidden file called `.code-revision`.
+In your deployment there is a hidden file called `.code-revision`.
 It's located at `/srv/app/{{app-name}}/.code-revision`. and is getting renewed each time you deploy with Git.
 It includes the Unix Timestamp of the last Git deployment and the hash of the latest commit, separated by a dot.
 This what the content looks like:

 ```
 1540931024080267920.26b284844c746f80f42ad7ac77a4ad42d25b27de
 ```

 There are various advanced use cases.
-Hook that file into your deployment cycle like so:
+Hook that file into your deployment cycle to:

 * check whether the correct commit has been deployed
 * use the timestamp to bust static assets like JS and CSS

 <!--
 TODO:

 * provide usage code example! (see below)
 * provide more use cases!